 Facilities

-The laboratory has 3000 square feet of research space including:
+The Program has 3000 square feet of research space including:

 • Open area for evaluation of motor performance and functional tasks